AGENDA 21 & LOCAL POLITICS

 INTERNATIONAL AGREEMENTS TO REDUCE GREENHOUSE GASES

-Agenda 21 is a blueprint for sustainable development into the 21st Century.
+Agenda 21 was a blueprint for sustainable development into the 21st Century.
 Its basis was agreed during the Earth Summit at Rio in 1992, and signed by 179 Heads of State and Governments.
-Is enough being done to halt Global Warming?
+Since then has enough been done to halt Global Warming?
+Of course not, if anything there has been an acceleration in inappropriate house building as if the planners and chief executives were trying to cash in before they had their hands tied.

-Nelson Kruschandl - "We must work harder for understanding and agreement"
+"We must work harder for understanding and agreement and stop kleptocratic councils empire building"

 World leaders need constant support from the electorate if they are to put corrective policies in place.
 Help us to remind your local representative by supporting our high profile mission.